OfficeDev/outlook-dev-docs/docs/add-ins/reference.md

 - <a href="https://dev.office.com/reference/add-ins/outlook/1.2/index?product=outlook&version=v1.2" target="_blank">Requirement set 1.2 (Link opens in a new window)</a>
 - <a href="https://dev.office.com/reference/add-ins/outlook/1.1/index?product=outlook&version=v1.1" target="_blank">Requirement set 1.1 (Link opens in a new window)</a>
 - <a href="https://dev.office.com/reference/add-ins/outlook/preview/index?product=outlook&version=preview" target="_blank">Preview Requirement set (Link opens in a new window)</a>

+Reference documentation shared with other Office hosts.

+- <a href="https://dev.office.com/reference/add-ins/javascript-api-for-office" target="_blank">JavaScript API for Office (Link opens in a new window)</a>